EduardoEckert/SignSafe/README.md

 ![SignSafe](https://github.com/EduardoEckert/SignSafe/assets/89213922/6633e139-4cf6-41ff-ba04-4bc983607b3f)

 > Status : Developing
-## It is a web application, responsible for creation, updation, visualization and deletion users.
+## It is a web application, responsible for create, update, visualize and delete users.
 You be able to log in securely, management users, and attribute roles for each one.

 knowledge acquired/used in this project:
 ### Architetural pattern